June 17 2023 is the last day to register to vote in the upcoming Primary Election on Tuesday, June 25 2023.

 Voters have rights in New York and around the country.
 Before going to the polling place, review your rights if you are a student, are homeless, have a criminal record, have concerns over language access or live with mental or physical disabilities.

-All U.S. citizens who are at least 18 years old on Election Day and have resided in the city or county for at least 30 days are eligible to vote, so long as they have not been declared mentally incompetent and are not currently incarcerated for a felony conviction, or on parole for a felony conviction but have not received a voting restoration pardon.
+All U.S. citizens who are at least 18 years old on Election Day and have resided in the city or county for at least 30 days are eligible to vote, so long as they have not been declared mentally incompetent and are not currently incarcerated for a felony conviction.
 If this describes you, you are entitled to vote.

 New York voters also have a right to:

-Take up to two hours of paid time off in order to vote if their work schedule otherwise prevents them from voting in person while the polls are open.
-Voters must tell their employers that they need time off to vote at least two but no more than ten days before the election.
+Take up to two hours of paid time off to vote if their work schedule otherwise prevents them from voting in person while the polls are open.
+Voters must tell their employers that they need time off to vote at least two days before the election.
 N.Y.
 Elec.
 Law § 3-110.

-Bring written or printed materials into voting booths, but not to display campaign clothing, stickers or buttons at the polling place.
+Bring written or printed materials into voting booths, but not to display or leave campaign clothing, stickers or buttons at the polling place.
 N.Y.
 Elec.
 Law § 17-130(4).

 Vote free from harassment or intimidation.